DonovanZhu/9DoF_MARG_Madgwick_Filter/README.md

 ## Hardware Description

-To set a simple attitude estimation system, only to unit is needed: a microcontroller and a 9 DoF MARG.
+To set a simple attitude estimation system, only two units are needed: a microcontroller and a 9 DoF MARG.
 In this project, Teensy4.0 is used as microcontroller to receive and process data from MARG.

 ### Setting up the hardware
 Connection between Teensy4.0 and MPU9250 or Adafruit LSM6DSOX + LIS3MDL is as follows.
 Teensy connects PC through micro-USB port to transfer data.